vanroeke/qscaild/README.md

      ```
    - Ensure VASP and the C version of [spglib](https://github.com/spglib/spglib) are installed on your system.

-   - QSCAILD supports the use of moment tensor potentials, which need to be compiled separately
-   - Download and compilation instructions for the mlip package: [mlip](https://gitlab.com/ashapeev/mlip-2)
+   - If machine learning potentials are desired, compile the mlip package [mlip](https://gitlab.com/ashapeev/mlip-2).

 2. **Compile the Third-Order Code**
    - Navigate to the directory containing `setup.py`.